To Protect, Defend, and Serve The Wood Floors of the World ... and their owners.

 So, what does this bad flooring look like?

 Well, what should good flooring look like?
-Read on.
+Read on

 The Conservancy exists to, first of all, inform.

-Learn to recognize the built-to-last characteristics of the good stuff--what we call Preservation™
+Learn to recognize the built-to-last characteristics of the good stuff--what we call Preservation™ Brand flooring.

 Soon you'll realize how much flooring on the market isn't even refinishable or re-sandable, not even once.